orbitalsqwib/tp/docs/DeveloperGuide.md

 **MSS**

-1. User types the command to add a quick note with patient reference and text.
+1. User requests to add a quick note with patient reference and text.
-2. System validates the patient reference (index or Name + Phone).
+2. System validates the patient reference and note text.
-3. System validates the note text is not empty.
-4. System stores the note under the patient’s record.
+3. System stores the note to the patient's record.
-5. System confirms success by displaying the created note.
+4. System confirms success by displaying the created note.

     Use case ends.